 Town of Abingdon, Virginia

 Another town in Southwest Virginia’s Blue Ridge Mountains, the Town of Abingdon, VA, is known for its outdoor activities and eclectic art scene.

 Historic Main Street is where you’ll find dining, shopping, old buildings, art galleries, and more.
 Main Street comprises several districts, including Courthouse Hill, the Theatre District, and the Market District.

 The Courthouse Hill district was revitalized in 2013 and is now home to many local shops.
 The Theatre District is home to the Barter Theatre and the historic Moonlight Drive-In.
 While the Market District is where you’ll find the Farmer’s Market, dining, and more shopping.

 Outdoor enthusiasts can hike or bike the Virginia Creeper Trail, a 35-mile trail that takes you to the Town of Damascus.
-For the more adventurous, the Appalachian Trail is merely 12 minutes from Abingdon.
+The Appalachian Trail is only 12 minutes from Abingdon for the more adventurous.
 And finally, if you’re looking to learn more about Virginia wines, check out the Abingdon Vineyards.

 - Oatlands Historic House and Gardens